Marine Operations Force: Organisation

-The Marine Police Force is currently headed by Senior Assistant Commissioner Tuan Hj Mohd Yusoff Bin Mamat.
+The Marine Police Force is currently headed by Senior Assistant Commissioner Shamsol bin Kassim.
 It operates from five main regional bases around the peninsular and East Malaysia.
 It also has an Operational Police Base at Putrajaya for the security of the lake and important target.
 Each of these regional bases is organised similarly to the Neighbourhood Police Centres of the land divisions, and conduct patrols within its respective maritime area of operations.

 The Marine Police Force is organised into five main bases: